itfwf/itugui-blog/posts/ci-cd-pipeline-docker-compose-aws-ecr-ec2-github-actions.md

 Do not open ports to the internet.
 For my current setup only port 80 is [limited to CloudFront](https://aws.amazon.com/blogs/networking-and-content-delivery/limit-access-to-your-origins-using-the-aws-managed-prefix-list-for-amazon-cloudfront/), and rest are opened to only my IP.

+Are you wondering how I'm able to deploy from the Github Runner if it cannot access the EC2?
+Let's see the [pipeline](#pipeline-code).

 ## CI/CD with Github Actions
 Let's see the yaml code that make the ci/cd pipeline allowing build, test and deploy dockerized apps.